Why Are Reappraisals Necessary?

 Between reappraisal cycles, the Assessor's staff:

-- Visually inspects all property in Madison County so that the Assessor’s assessment records reflect each property’s actual characteristics, such as:
+- Visually inspects all property in Madison County either physically or via Aerial Photography to ensure the Assessor’s assessment records reflect each property’s actual characteristics, such as:

 - Square footage